SECTION 1: Getting Started

 Understand Your Role through Training and Resources

-Your stake education specialist and a BYU-Pathway representative will be in contact with you to offer support and answer any questions.
-In the meantime, you should go to [website TBD] to begin your training.
+Your stake education specialist will be in contact with you to offer support and answer any questions.
+You will also be invited to attend monthly virtual trainings hosted by a BYU-Pathway representative.
+In the meantime, you should become familiar with the training material on the Utah area website to begin your training.
 Be sure to bookmark this address in your browser because it will have the latest information you need, including training lessons to complete and resources to help you in your calling.

 SECTION 3: Whom Do I Work With?